parca-dev/docs/docs/parca-agent.md

 The collected data can be viewed locally via HTTP endpoints and optionally be configured to be sent to a Parca server, where it can be queried and analyzed over time.

-It discovers targets to profile through:

-* **Kubernetes**: Discovering containers on the Kubernetes node the Parca agent is running on.
-* **systemd**: Discovering systemd units on the node the Parca agent is running on.

-Target discovery mechanisms can be combined so that both systemd units as well as Kubernetes containers are discovered and automatically profiled.

 ## Requirements

 * Linux Kernel version 4.18+
-* A source of targets to discover from Kubernetes or systemd.

 ## Supported Profiles

 Profiles available for compiled languages (e.g. C, C++, Go, Rust):